yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/TRAINING_WALKTHROUGH.md

 ```
 - Emits a JSON summary (`..._stats.json`) with RSS coverage diagnostics.
 - Persists minute/day RSS features, probability momentum (`prob_diff`, `*_mom_1`), and gating fields aligned to the relaxed training mask.
+- For forward audits we snapshot `datasets/blender_matrix_2025-10_to_2025-11_with_preds.parquet` (Oct 1–Oct 21 2025, probabilities included); regenerate by rerunning the builder with the desired window and output path.

 ## 2. Train Horizon-120 XGBoost (Relaxed Gate)
 ```bash